dev-rijan/serverless-book-tracker-api/README.md

 # Book tracker app api

 AWS serverless(lambda, dynamodb) using serverless framework.
+Also configured dynamodb and serverless-offline for local development.

 ## Install and run locally

 For development, you need to have serverless, npm and/or yarn globally installed.
 I also prefer using NVM to manage my Node versions.
 Tested in node v14.